Peregrine Eliot, 10th Earl of St Germans: Elephant Fayre

 In 1980 a small festival which had outgrown its site at Polgooth in mid-Cornwall approached the Port Eliot estate and asked if it could be held in the idyllic grounds.
 The estate office agreed a price, and there began the Elephant Fayre, one of the most eclectic festivals of the 1980s.
 The festival ran from 1981 to 1986, beginning with some 1,500 visitors over four days, and featured a mix of music, theatre and visual arts.
 Over the years the festival grew, attracting crowds of up to 30,000 and bands such as The Cure, The Fall and Siouxsie and the Banshees.
 The burning down of the oldest tree in the park, looting of the village surgery and the robbing of stall-holders in 1985 prompted Lord Eliot and fellow organisers to make the 1986 festival the last.

 Port Eliot Festival

 In 2003 Lord St Germans began the Port Eliot Lit Fest.

-Harley Davidson life

-Lord Perry Eliot had a keen interest in motorcycles, including a modern Kawasaki, a town scooter and a vintage Scott Squirrel but his consuming passion was for Harley-Davidsons.
-He loved to ride around London in his younger days on a WW2 750cc side valve Harley with hand gearshift and foot pedal clutch, joining the H-D Riders Club GB in 1963, becoming a Vice President and later an Honorary Life Member.
-When he was obliged to leave Chelsea and take over running of the family estate he invited the HD Club to spend a weekend every year, beginning in 1972 and continuing every year since apart from 2020 when Covid cancelled the event.